-ADU Strategy
+Ground Floor Plan ADU Strategy

-The ADU is a new building constructed on the alley at the back of a double-frontage lot.
-If the adjacent neighbors have existing structures at the back of their lots, no variances will be required as long as 25% of the lot is left open between the main house and the ADU.
-If the adjacent properties do not have a structure at the back, you can apply for a variance to get the ADU permitted.
+This new dwelling unit is located on a lot with a single-family dwelling with a substantial rear yard.
+The new structure is placed within the buildable area, or outside of setbacks, as discussed in Section Two.
+The size of the new structure for the unit is based on the size of the existing yard and a few Codes: enough of the yard must be preserved as dedicated open space for each unit, and the unit must meet minimum dimensions under the Building Code for room width and size.
 Lots for detached homes are typically wider than San Francisco's typical 25' residential lot.
 To take advantage of this, the Prototype ADU has been planned to have light from two sides Since this ADU is not adjacent to an existing garage space, basement, etc., water heating and space heating equipment will need to be accommodated inside the unit.
-A tankless water heater and an overhead horizontal furnace, or a small in-wall heater may be all that is required in such a small unit; the floor space taken up by this equipment is fairly minimal.
+A mini split heat pump system and tankless water heater work well in small structures like this.
 ADU PLAN - Demonstrate adequate fire separation is maintained between the existing house and the new ADU. - 2.
-Provide safe path of travel to the street from the ADU.
+Provide safe path of travel to the street from the ADU. - Dedicated pathway from sidewalk to the ADU at minimum 36 inches.